Bobrac3023/Project2-Quiz/README.md

   -A timer for approximately 15 mins.
   -A progress bar.
-  -The user is also presented with the right answers with a clickable link that takes it to an external Wikipedia page.
+  -The user is presented with **right answers** and a clickable link opens in an external Wikipedia page.

 ## Testing